DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 ### How much can you lift?

+There are many factors at play here.
+Magnetic fields such as the ones provided by small implantable magnets are subject to the inverse cube law, meaning that the small amount of flesh surrounding them is enough to substantially weaken their operable field.
+[As I discovered](https://forum.dangerousthings.com/t/magnet-keeps-getting-stronger/25407), this means that being dehydrated can substantially improve lifting capabilities.

-Assuming that I'm not sweaty, I can quite easily pick up cutlery or a set of scissors.
-That is about the extent of my lifting capabilities, though.
-Anything beyond that tends to slide off, though I can sometimes manage to drag or slide slightly heavier things around on a table or surface.
+Assuming that I'm not sweaty, I can quite easily pick up most cutlery or a set of scissors.
+This varies a significant amount based on hydration though, so it is impossible to give a specific value of lifting ability.
+Anything slightly beyond my lifting ability tends to slide off, though I can sometimes manage to drag or slide slightly heavier things around on a table or surface.

 ### Do things accidentally get stuck to it?